-In addition, the sensitivity of impacts to inputs can be illustrated by the comparison between Lean and Conventional tomatoes, whose input intensity is reduced for the former, and shows lower impacts than the latter (Fig. 6).All sites combined, the yields per hectare of Lean tomato production were 4 times lower than in conventional production.
-However, the impacts were 8 times and 2 times less per hectare and per quantity of product respectively.
+In addition, the sensitivity of impacts to inputs can be illustrated by the comparison between Lean, Organic and Conventional tomatoes, whose input intensity increases in Fig. 5 Contribution analysis of tomato, based on the single ILCD score per kg of product, all sites combined that order (Fig. 6).
+All sites combined, the yields per ha of Lean tomato production were 4 times lower than in Conventional production.
+However, the impacts were 8 times and 2 times less per ha and per quantity of product, respectively.
 The impacts of the different nitrogen emissions have always been very low for Lean production since they represented at most 5% of those of conventional production.
-Similarly, in Lean production, the absence of the use of phytosanitary substances and the use of three times less mineral fertilisers have contributed to significantly lower impacts per hectare.
+Similarly, in Lean production, the absence of the use of phytosanitary substances and the use of three times less mineral fertilisers have contributed to significantly lower impacts per ha.